What To Do:

 - Think of your target market – Make sure your release provides information that is useful and people care about.
 Think of the audience you are trying to target.
 Too often I see a release written about a website that offers tons of services or products.
 The release is usually all over the place because they are not sticking to a specific topic.
 Concentrate on one specific service, product or topic.

-- Research keywords – It is extremely important that within the headline of your release, you add a keyword phrase you wish to rank on.
+- Headline keywords – It is extremely important that within the HEADLINE of your release, you add a keyword phrase (3-4 words) you wish to rank on.
 Another great reason is that you want people to find your release on Google when they do a keyword search that is relevant to your release.

 - Trending Topics – Try to incorporate your release with a trending topic.
 Google loves anything trending.
 A client of mine used: “New Facebook Timeline Page Layout” on the headline of his release and got thousands of pageviews because of it.
 Do a search for that title and he still appears on first page of Google.
 Use tools such as Google Trends & Google Insights